Elegant Signature Evenings

 available for private parties!

-Join us for a relaxing Sunday afternoon immersed in your favorite literary genre.
+Join us for a relaxing weekend afternoon immersed in your favorite literary genre.

 Find a different event repeating each week of the month.
 Prepay your reservation for a discount on your cover charge, or drop in at your convenience.